Oceanic whitetip shark Facts

 Oceanic whitetip shark Distribution, Habitat, and Ecology

 The vast majority of this range of appearance consists of relatively to extremely deep waters.
 The creature also displays decided preferences for the temperature of the waters it lives in, as well.
-It seems to favor temperatures above 68F (20C), and up to approximately 82F (28C).
+It also seems to favor temperatures above 68F (20C), and up to approximately 82F (28C).

 Species Sharing Its Range